hturnbull93/react-calculator/README.md

 - Adjusted previous test to reflect the fact there are three divs now.

 Added some css for the keypad also.

+### Keypad Renders a Key

+Wrote a test for Keypad to render a Key component.
+Red.